 Of course, the correlation between health problems and excessive amounts of work doesn’t necessarily mean that the work is the only reason behind the problems.
 Other lifestyle habits may be a factor, such as a lack of exercise or sleep, and high-stress levels.
 However, working too much could be connected to many negative outcomes.

 The lesson?
 Working less leads to better health.

 In a world that is all about gaining a profit, some people have come to believe that work-life balance is a myth.
 However, a 30-hour workweek could make such a balance possible for people who have never experienced it before.

 Working less opens up more time for employees to enjoy the company of their spouses, children, and friends.
 It also allows them to devote more hours to their passions outside of work, including hobbies and sports.

 It might seem counterintuitive, but working less can actually have a positive effect on productivity.
-The reason behind this simple: Healthier, happier employees are able to get more accomplished.
-If workers aren’t bogged down by excessive stress or tiredness, they’ll waste less time during the work day.
+The reason behind this is simple: Healthier, happier employees are able to get more accomplished.
+If workers aren’t bogged down by excessive stress or tiredness, they’ll waste less time during the workday.
 They’ll also have a more positive, can-do attitude that will translate into increased creativity and ultimately, improved productivity.

 One study that considered nurses found that those who worked six-hour days took half as much sick leave as those in the study’s control group.
 The nurses, who worked at a retirement home, had more energy to engage in activities with the residents, which is one of the metrics that the researchers used to measure productivity.